 Red Dot Design Award, 2013 Poster category FREEDOM OF SPEECH client: Shu-Te University, Kaohsiung City design: Shu-Te University, Department of Visual Communication Design, Kaohsiung City supervising professor: Chein-Feng Chang graphic design: Pei-Ling Ou

-Loved the simple concept in this poster.
+shadow Loved the simple concept in this poster.
 The eye drifts naturally downward into the shadow of the Legos.
 A great ad that symbolizes the imagination that Legos foster.
 Best of all it conveys this this with absolutely no text.
-Its all about IDEA!

 This is using the Gestalt principle where we are using positive and negative space.
 The negative space of the coffee cup is actually a person talking and the top of the coffee cup comes out to be a thought bubble.